robfatland/pythonbytes/projects/idunno/README.md

 print("ocean type: ", ocean.dtype)
 ```

-Now we have an ocean, yay!

-Next let's print out a little patch of water, 5 x 5, and verify it is zeros:
+To print out a little patch of water, 5 x 5, and verify it is zeros:

 ```